 The Associate of Arts Oregon Transfer degree (AAOT) satisfies all NCU general education requirements with the exception of Bible and Christian Theology requirements as well as any prerequisites needed for a major.

-An articulation agreement is a contract between institutions as to which courses transfer between them.
-One of the most important parts of the transfer process is reviewing courses at each school to determine which are comparable and applicable for transfer.
-Articulation agreements will help you make the most efficient use of your time and money spent on courses.
-If you have questions regarding articulation agreements or transfer of credit, please contact the Office of Admissions at 541-684-7343 or email@example.com.
+Transfer guides will help you make the most efficient use of your time and money spent on courses while enrolled in community college.
+If you have questions regarding these guides or transfer of credit, please contact the Office of Admissions at 541-684-7343 or email@example.com.

 NCU holds these agreements with the following schools and organizations…